malkhamis-panw/gaia/doc/documentation.md

 Type: `enum(Registered | Connected | Disconnected | Initialized)`

-The status of the Defender.
+The status of the enforcer.

 Default value: